harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 In order to calculate metrics, you must integrate your SDLC tools with SEI.

-SEI integrations are handled through connectors.
-Connectors contain the information necessary for the Harness Platform and modules to integrate and work with SDLC tools, such as Git providers, issue management systems, communication tools, and more.
+SEI integrations are handled through SEI connectors.
+SEI connectors contain the information necessary for the Harness Platform and modules to integrate and work with SDLC tools, such as Git providers, issue management systems, communication tools, and more.
 For example, an SEI GitHub connector authenticates through a GitHub account to collect data about activity in your teams' GitHub repos (such as PRs, commits, and merges).

-For general information about connectors, go to the Harness Platform documentation on [Connectors](/docs/category/connectors).
+SEI connectors are similar to Harness connectors, but they are specific to SEI data ingestion.
+For general information about Harness connectors, go to the Harness Platform documentation on [connectors](/docs/category/connectors).

-To integrate a tool with SEI, you can use either an application-specific connector the generic SEI connector.
+To integrate a tool with SEI, you can use either an application-specific SEI connector the generic SEI connector.

-## Application-specific connectors
+## Application-specific SEI connectors

 * [Azure DevOps Services](./sei-connector-azure-devops.md)
 * [Bitbucket](./sei-connector-bitbucket.md)